 He transformed Germany into a naval superpower, setting the stage for a world war with his obsessive battleship-building program.

-Alfred von Tirpitz was a Prussian naval officer whose ambition reshaped global politics.
-Appointed State Secretary of the Imperial Naval Office in 1897, he leveraged his political skill and a close relationship with Kaiser Wilhelm II to champion the 'Risk Fleet' theory.
-His vision was not to defeat the British Royal Navy, but to build a German fleet so formidable that Britain would never dare attack it.
-This policy, enshrined in successive naval laws, triggered a frantic and expensive arms race with Britain, poisoning diplomatic relations and cementing the alliance structures that would explode in 1914.
-Though his surface fleet saw little decisive action in the war he helped make inevitable, and he was dismissed in 1916, Tirpitz's legacy was a Germany that looked to the sea for power, with consequences that defined the early twentieth century.
+Alfred von Tirpitz, appointed State Secretary of the Imperial Naval Office in 1897, used his political skill and close ties to Kaiser Wilhelm II to push the 'Risk Fleet' theory.
+His goal was not to defeat the British Royal Navy but to build a German fleet so strong that Britain would never risk attacking it.
+Successive naval laws turned this vision into policy, triggering a frantic arms race with Britain.
+Diplomatic relations soured, and the alliance structures that would explode in 1914 were set in place.
+Tirpitz was dismissed in 1916 after his surface fleet saw little decisive action in the war he helped make inevitable.
+His legacy was a Germany that looked to the sea for power, with consequences that defined the early twentieth century.
+Born in 1849, he died in 1930.

 The biggest hits of 1849